-We have tirelessly refined our processes to ensure that each Stone and Sawyer lamp is built to surpass our clients' expectations.
+We are continually refining our processes to ensure that each Stone and Sawyer lamp is made to surpass our clients' expectations.

-To ensure that the character of our brass hardware is enhanced and preserved, we resurface every component, some by hand, some on the lathe in our studio, prior to sealing or blackening.
-Our Satin Brass hardware is lightly sealed with a satin finish.
-Our Blackened Brass hardware undergoes multiple plating processes, resulting in a rich, even satin black finish.
+To ensure that the character of our brass hardware is enhanced and preserved, we resurface every component—some by hand, some on the lathe in our workshop—prior to sealing or blackening.
+Our Satin Brass hardware is sealed with a smooth satin finish.
+Our Blackened Brass hardware undergoes multiple plating processes, resulting in a rich, even satin-black finish.

 We work exclusively with hardwoods for all necks, bases and caps on our lamps.
-Each piece is turned, finished and sealed by hand locally to bring out the richness and character of the wood.
+Each piece is hand turned, finished and sealed to bring out its richness and character.
 Many of our wood components are custom turned to match the exact diameter of the fired ceramic lamp body.